-Market risk is the risk that changes in market prices, such as interest rate, foreign exchange rates and credit spreads (not relating changes in the obligor's/issuer's credit standing) will adversely affect the Bank's income or the value of its holdings of financial instruments.
+Market risk is the risk that changes in market prices, such as interest rate, foreign exchange rates and credit spreads will affect the Bank's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return on risk.

 ALRMC is responsible for the oversight of the Bank's market risk to ensure that overall and individual market risks are within the Bank's risk tolerance.
-The detailed risk management policies are subject to review by ALRMC and approval by the Board.
+The market risk management policy is subject to review by ALRMC and approval by the Board.

-The market risks exposed to the Bank include interest rate risk and foreign exchange risk.
+The market risks the Bank is exposed to include interest rate risk and foreign exchange risk.